 Raul’s expertise also includes engaging students in transformative social justice experiences, having led such trips to Haiti, Honduras, Israel and Rwanda.
 While working at BU’s Howard Thurman Center for Common Ground, he also developed a 10-day social justice retreat to Washington, DC where students explored the interplay between those who advocate for and those who legislate social justice issues.

 While working at BU’s Student Activities Office, Raul brought diverse speakers, performers and events to campus, including #BULEADS, a leadership summit focused on innovation, collaboration and social action, Let’s Talk About It, a moderated discussion on race, power and privilege, and Mind the Gap, a town hall conversation on masculinity and the gender divide.

 Raul has been active in NASPA for several years, including a stint as the regional Latinx Knowledge Community Representative.
-He also served as a panelist for NASPA's Careers in Student Affairs Month webinar and as a panelist at the Latino/a Knowledge Community’s national pre-conference.
 He currently serves as a representative to NASPA's Equity, Inclusion & Social Justice Division as well as a Region 1 representative on the Faculty Council.